 With the name and praises of Allah, the All-Knower, the All-Wise

-Addressing the issue of authority and remit to speak on Islam first, the general public can inform and teach each other the basic and well-known aspects of Islam, but anything beyond is the realm of the scholars to detail and they must be referred to here.
+The general public can inform and teach each other the basic and well-known aspects of Islam, but anything beyond is the realm of the scholars to detail and they must be referred to here.

-The public may however convey what they learn from scholars on the more detailed aspects of knowledge to one another as messengers and not teach or debate them amongst themselves.
+The public may, however, convey what they learn from scholars on the more detailed aspects of knowledge to one another as messengers and not teach or debate them amongst themselves.

 Islamic scholarship is determined by three qualities: the requisite knowledge and understanding of the Islamic sciences (Qur’an, Hadith, aqeedah, fiqh, Arabic, et cetera), the minimum level of piety to be taken as a trustworthy guide, and adherence to Ahl al-Sunnah wa al-Jama’at.

-An individual’s piety and adherence to Sunnism can be determined through observation and ‘requisite knowledge and understanding’ by their having graduated with an ijaazah (license) in all the relevant Islamic sciences.
+An individual’s piety and adherence to Sunnism can be determined through observation and ‘requisite knowledge and understanding’ by their having graduated with an ijaazah (permission/license) in all the relevant Islamic sciences.
 This would have been conferred to them by those who themselves have ijaazah, thereby forming an unbroken chain back to the Prophet (ص) himself.
 This is what is what often meant by 'traditional scholarship'.

 Traditional scholarship can be attained through sufficient study with traditional scholars, whether privately or at institutions, such as dar al-ulooms and Islamic universities.
 Molvi, Mawlana, Mufti, Shaykh, et cetera are titles often used for traditional scholars.